Forest garden CAD photo

 - Scale: Using the rectangular selection tool in Photoshop on the scale, calculate the number pixels per metre.
 In the example, it’s 5.8.

 - Width: Then find out the width in pixels of the entire satellite photo.
 Trim the canvas size to make it a nice round number of metres.
-In the example, the width is 754 pixels, divided by 5.8 is exactly 130 metres.
+In the example, the width is 754 pixels, divided by 5.8 is exactly 130 metres (you can use a modulus calculator to help with this).

 - Import: Create a new QCAD file, put the satellite photo in the same folder, import the photo image.